openharmony/docs/zh-cn/application-dev/reference/apis-connectivity-kit/js-apis-tagSession.md

 import tag from '@ohos.nfc.tag';

 // see 'tag.TagInfo' at 'js-apis-nfcTag.md', tagInfo is an Object given by nfc service when tag is dispatched.
-// the folowing getXXX, can be one of getIsoDep, getNdef, getMifareClassic, ...
+// the following getXXX, can be one of getIsoDep, getNdef, getMifareClassic, ...

 let tagInfo : TagInfo = tag.getIsoDep(tagInfo).getTagInfo();
 console.log("tag tagInfo: " + tagInfo);